oblac/jodd-site/content/email/1+index.md

 + `getUnreadMessageCount()` - to get number of un-seen messages.
 + `getAllFolders()` - to receive all folders names
-+ server-side filtering - read next chapter
++ server-side filtering - read the next chapter

 ## Filtering emails